More about: 5 Best Day Trips from Amsterdam

 30 km from Amsterdam, between Lisse and Hillegom, there is an Eden.
 It is the Keukenhof Gardens, known as the largest flower garden in the world and called 'The Garden of Europe'.
 What was once a simple, sprawling orchard in the south of Holland is today, without a doubt, one of the most beautiful places in the Netherlands.
 This is where you will see the country's famed flower, the poppy, in all its splendour on its 32 hectares of such colourful grounds.

 With this guided tour to Keukenhof, which you can take in the morning or afternoon, you will travel by bus from the centre of Amsterdam to this floral paradise.
 There you will stroll along 15 kilometres of paths amidst the ephemeral beauty of thousands of tulips, daffodils, crocuses and hyacinths surrounded by ponds and fountains.
-As well as visiting the flower sculpture, whose shape changes from year to year, and the themed gardens, your guide will explain the history of the site, planting and care.
+In addition to visiting its flower sculpture, whose shape changes from year to year, and its themed gardens, your guide will explain the history of the site, the planting and its care.

 3. Excursions to Volendam, Marken and the windmills of Zaanse Schans